alexk99/the_router/link_bonding.md

 To use link bonding ports it's enough to create them using command line parameters of TheRouter (see the section "Command line options" of <a href="conf_options.md">Configuring TheRouter</a>.

-To create link bonding port just add the following the router_run.sh
+To create a link bonding port just add the following the the router_run.sh file:

 	--vdev 'eth_bond0,mode=2,slave=0000:02:00.0,slave=0000:02:00.1,xmit_policy=l23'